 Well, isn’t that festive, I said to myself as I made my third pass wiping up the sticky flour from the counter.

-That night, I made sure Mr. Jingles’ suit was free of flour before I tucked him on a branch of the Christmas tree for a quick flight back to the North Pole.
+That night, I made sure Mr. Jingles’ suit was free of flour before I tucked him on a branch of the Christmas tree (with a glass of wine in my hand) for a quick flight back to the North Pole.